 Kids who are off their sleep schedules are just plain hard.
 They’re tired and cranky, but they still want to play.
 It will be easier on everyone if you are making sure they are getting enough sleep at night, and enough of a nap during the day.
 You don’t realize how much of a difference an extra hour of sleep is for kids until they don’t have it, and they are running you ragged.

-Take a break, whether it’s an hour, or 5 minutes.
+Take a break, whether it’s an hour or 5 minutes.
 Do anything you can, as long as it’s kid free.
 It could be as simple as going for a drive, or as nice as getting a pedicure.
-Heck, even a shower without your kids yelling for you is enough to regain your patience, and give yourself a break.
+Heck, even a shower without your kids yelling for you is enough to regain your patience and give yourself a break.
 I noticed that since I started doing this, I am such a happier and more patient mother.
+Here’s a list of Self Care Ideas for Busy Moms.

 18. Start a new tradition